rushilshakya/lunaranjit/content/about/_index.md

 ---
-title: Writer.
-Organizer.
-Educator.
+title: 'Writer. '
 image: images/lr_headshot_2017.jpeg
 description: This is meta description.

 ---
-Luna is a writer and organizer, and a former nonprofit executive.
+Luna is a writer and a former organizer and nonprofit executive.
 She explores intersecting issues of social justice with a transnational lens, focusing on race, caste, class, and gender.
 She currently lives between NYC and Kathmandu.

 <br>

 She writes across and between boundaries of personal and political, state and society, US and Nepal, poetry and prose.
 She has written about and been featured in print and broadcast media on the issues related to workers’ rights, migrant rights, language justice, and racial justice.

 <br>